 Objectives

-Growth, Balanced and Conservative
+Growth, Growth (Lower Carbon), Balanced and Conservative

 Inflation erodes the value of your investment.
 The higher the rate of inflation, the higher the return needs to be to maintain the buying power of your savings.
 This is why the objectives for the three main funds are based on a margin over inflation (as measured by the Consumer Price Index).